special/go-ricochet/README.md

 * Connect to a Local Ricochet Client
 * Issue an Authentication Request
 * Issue a Contact Request
+* Open a new Channel
+* Send a Chat Message

 If you have questions or want to contribute please contact Sarah @ `ricochet:qn6uo4cmsrfv4kzq`